T3chie-404/Xandeum_T3chie/docs/src/running-validator/validator-start.md

 ## Known validators

-If you know and respect other validator operators, you can specify this on the command line with the `--known-validator <PUBKEY>` argument to `solana-validator`.
+If you know and respect other validator operators, you can specify this on the command line with the `--known-validator <PUBKEY>` argument to `xandeum-validator`.
 You can specify multiple ones by repeating the argument `--known-validator <PUBKEY1> --known-validator <PUBKEY2>`.
 This has two effects, one is when the validator is booting with `--only-known-rpc`, it will only ask that set of known nodes for downloading genesis and snapshot data.
 Another is that in combination with the `--halt-on-known-validators-accounts-hash-mismatch` option, it will monitor the merkle root hash of the entire accounts state of other known nodes on gossip and if the hashes produce any mismatch,